-The Mortgages must have original terms to maturity either not exceeding 180 months or exceeding 180 months but not exceeding 360 months, as applicable, except for Second Mortgages and/or Non-Purchase Money First Mortgages which may have original terms to maturity of as few as 60 months.
-The original term to maturity of a Mortgage ("Original Maturity") is calculated from the date one month prior to the date the first principal and interest payment is due on such Mortgage.
-If, prior to delivery to Freddie Mac, a Mortgage has been assumed or modified with respect to the term, interest rate, principal and interest payment or principal amount, the Original Maturity is calculated from the date one month prior to the date the first principal and interest payment is due on the assumed or modified Mortgage.
+All Mortgages must have original terms to maturity not exceeding 180 or 360 months, as applicable.
+The original term to maturity of a Mortgage ("original maturity") is calculated from the date one month prior to the date the first principal and interest payment is due on such Mortgage.
+If, prior to delivery to Freddie Mac, a Mortgage has been assumed, or modified with respect to the term, interest rate, principal and interest payment or principal amount, the original maturity is calculated from the date one month prior to the date the first principal and interest payment is due on the assumed or modified Mortgage.

 Home Mortgages may be secured by any combination of detached and semi-detached dwellings, rowhouses, condominium units, dwellings in a planned unit development, and on-site or manufactured housing units which are treated as real property under state law.
 Home Mortgages may be secured by properties that are not occupied by borrowers as primary residences, such as investment properties or second homes.
-Properties securing Second Mortgages must be occupied by borrowers as their principal residences.
-Multifamily Mortgages may be secured by high or low-rise buildings, garden apartments, townhouse apartments or any other dwellings designed primarily for residential use, including dwellings owned by cooperative corporations or associations.
-Under certain conditions, Multifamily Mortgages may be secured by properties subject to ground leases or to subordinate liens.
+Multifamily Mortgages may be secured by high- or low-rise buildings, garden apartments, townhouse apartments or any other dwellings designed principally for residential use, including dwellings owned by cooperative corporations or associations.
+Under certain conditions, Multifamily Mortgages may be secured by dwellings subject to subordinate or superior ground or similar leases or to subordinate liens.

-For a description of Freddie Mac's general mortgage purchase requirements, see "Mortgage Purchase and Servicing Standards."
+For a description of Freddie Mac's general mortgage purchase requirements, see "Mortgage Purchase Standards."